tjoyner/ofvioletsandlicorice/chapter20.md

 <!-- Pages 137-139 -->
 "How do you feel?" asked Luciano.
-But the question didn't need an answer, so he continued, looking at him in the rearview mirror with the gaze of someone who could understand how Daniel was feeling: "Worse than if it were your stuff, right?" and then: "This is still the old Langhe, where they celebrate honor or a joke gone too far with the madness of the walls and of the earth.
+But the question didn't need an answer, so he continued, looking at him in the rearview mirror with the gaze of someone who could understand how Daniel was feeling.
+"Worse than if it were your stuff, right?" and then: "This is still the old Langhe, [where we celebrate honor or a joke gone too far with the madness of the walls and of the earth](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#conlafollia).
 The rest is gone.
-Nothing else, just money disguised as vineyards and democracy disguised as communism."
+Nothing left, just money disguised as vineyards and democracy disguised as communism."

 Luciano fell silent, then said, "Does it disturb you if I talk?"

 Daniel shook his head, he felt the sweat on his hands and the dryness of his throat.
 He rubbed his hands on his pants and swallowed.
 He hadn't followed what Luciano was saying, to him the words seemed to arrive like leaves whipped by the wind, fragments of the memory of something that had already been repeated countless times.
 He just had to go and taste a bit of wine and nothing else.
 That was the challenge, with his palate and his nose and his experience.
 Nothing else.
 And if there was more, it wasn't the time to remember it.

 "On my terms, Frenchman..."
 Baravalle had said.
 And he had accepted, without looking at Amalia.
 He had looked at her just before, before going to accept the challenge: bottles instead of cards, he instead of Amalia.
 On his terms: wines, vintages, terrain.
-He would choose.
+Baravalle would choose.

 Then he hadn't looked at Amalia anymore.
 He didn't want her eyes or her smell to disturb him.
 He had telephoned Luciano to come and get him and take him into the hills, with no destination in mind, just to rinse out his eyes and open up his nose.
 <!-- Page 138 -->